Can You Fail a Drug Test From Secondhand Smoke?

 THC metabolites remain in the hair for longer than any other system in the body.

-The average length of time evidence remains present is about three months.
-However, people with longer hair test positive for THC longer than those with short hair.
+On average, evidence remains is present in your hair for about three months.
+People with longer hair test positive for THC longer than those with short hair.